Steganography: Hiding a Picture in Plain Sight

 To recover the secret image at destination, the receiver needs a copy of the original carrier image.
 Comparing the copy with the encoded image will reveal the level numbers.
 Multiplying them by 32 restores the secret image.
 (It doesn't have to be 32, but simply 256 divided by posterization level.)

-But there are three drawbacks with the posterization method:
+But there are three drawbacks with this method:

-- The sender cannot use a new carrier image without pre-placing a destination copy.
+The sender cannot use a new carrier image without giving receiver a copy first.

-- Depending on the posterization level and visual complexity of the carrier, sometimes a "ghost" of the secret image is vaguely visible on the encoded carrier.
-(Why is it visible: This method essentially overlays a low bit-depth image onto another image.
-It actually preserves the secret image's composition.)
+Depending on the posterization level and visual complexity of the carrier image, sometimes a "ghost" of the secret image is vaguely visible on the encoded carrier.
+(Why is it visible: This method preserves the secret image's “composition”.)

-Problem - Finding a Lossless, No-Destination-Copy, Invisible Solution:
+Problem - Finding a Lossless, No-Receiver-Copy-Required, Completely Invisible Solution:

-Process: To find the answer, the three requirements can be expanded to a list of necessary choices.
+Process: The new encryption requirements can be expanded to a list of necessary decisions.